 My name is Precious, and I grew up with my parents, four older siblings and five younger ones.
-Two of my siblings are now married, while the rest live with my stepmother in Agric, Ikorodu.
+Two of my siblings are now married, while the rest live with my stepmother in Agric, Ikorodu, Lagos.
 Today, I live with a friend of my father's, who is an omo-onile - he makes a living by collecting levies from landowners.
-He is married but his wife does not live with us.
+He is married, but his wife does not live with us.

-The blessing of being seen by others is the reason I am still here today, others in the community have seen past my disability and when they can always try to help.
+The blessing of being seen by others is why I am still here today.
+People in the community have seen past my disability and when they can, they try to help.
 I will always thank God for the elderly lady who got me the training job at the salon.
-Since I started training, I have been given a hand dry and a towel with which I use to serve my customers.
-I don’t make any money yet, since I am still in training, though I have paying customers they pay directly to the owner of the salon, but I am glad for the opportunity, for the people I meet and the fact that people are happy enough with the work I do that they are willing to pay for it.
-Again, people continue to show me kindness, it is because of the generosity of those around me that I am able to fend for myself.
+Since I started training, I have been given a hand drier and a towel I use to serve my customers.
+I don’t make any money yet, because I am still in training, the customers I tend to pay directly to the salon owner.
+However, I am glad for the opportunity, for the people I meet and the fact that people are happy enough with my work that they are willing to pay for it.
+Again, people continue to show me kindness, it is because of the generosity of those around me that I can fend for myself.

-When Abraham’s Tent Church and TAP came round to gift our community food boxes, I was there and was lucky enough to get a food box.
+When HUFFPED and TAP came round to gift our community food boxes, I was there and was lucky enough to get a food box.
 I was really grateful to receive it because the food fed my guardian and I for over a week.

-Life can truly be challenging but for every new day I see I am reminded that I will be okay.
+Life can truly be challenging but for every new day I see, I am reminded that I will be okay.
 My greatest desire is to one day be able to walk properly.
 I cannot stand or walk without any form of support and I experience a lot of discomfort in my legs.
 My parents told me that I could walk as a young child, but I have no memory of this.
-As far back as I can remember I have always been like this.
-I have been told that my maternal grandmother was fetish, and they believe it was her involvement with the occult that led to my disability.
-I have a hard time wrapping my head around this - why my grandmother would do that?
-How could I as a child have offended her to the point that she cursed me or what kind of things did she agree to that my limbs were used as payback?
+As far back as I can remember, I have always been like this.